daniel-nagy/md-data-table/README.md

 This repository contains a nice demo application for developing features.
 As you modify files the package will automatically be generated.
 If you decide to add templates to the module, uncomment the `html2js` task in the `Gruntfile` to have templates automatically included in the build and stored in the template cache.

-### installation
+#### Running the App Locally

-clone this repository to your local machine
+Clone this repository to your local machine.

 ```
 git clone https://github.com/daniel-nagy/md-data-table.git